Household Safety: Preventing Burns and Fires

 - Make sure any nightlights aren't touching fabric like bedspreads or curtains.

-- Keep electric space heaters at least 3 feet (91 centimeters) away from kids and away from beds, curtains, or anything flammable.
+- Keep electric space heaters at least 3 feet (91 centimeters) from beds, curtains, or anything flammable.
+Never place a space heater where a child or pet could accidentally knock it over.

-- If you use a humidifier or vaporizer, use a cool-mist model rather than a hot-steam one.
+- If you use a humidifier or vaporizer, use a cool-mist type rather than a hot-steam one.

 - Always test bath water with your elbow or the inside of your wrist before putting your child in it.